 Soil & Transplanting

 This plant doesn’t grow big and shouldn’t require repotting.
-As the plant grows slowly, many people never need to transplant the Aloe Variegata.
+As the plant grows slowly, many people never need to transplant the Variegata.

 However, when growing from offsets, younger plants may eventually outgrow their pots.
 Transplant in the fall, when plants start growing again.